I’ve always got craft sticks in the supply closet.

 There are so many things you can do.

 This time, we kept it simple with a creative process art activity.
-We used a pile of colored craft sticks to make our Craft Stick Collages.
+We used a pile of colored craft sticks to make this Craft Stick Collage.

 If you don’t have any colored craft sticks, you can add an extra step to this project and paint plain crafts sticks in a few vibrant colors.